A2Amir/Data-Visualization-in-Data-Science-Process/Code/Bivariate Exploration of Data.md

 A box plot is another way of showing the relationship between a numeric variable and a categorical variable.
 Compared to the violin plot, the box plot leans more on summarization of the data, primarily just reporting a set of descriptive statistics for the numeric values on each categorical level. check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Box%20Plots.ipynb) to get more familiar with it.

 # Clustered Bar Charts
 To depict the relationship between two categorical variables, we can extend the univariate bar chart into a clustered bar chart.
-Like a standard bar chart, we still want to depict the count of data points in each group, but each group is now a combination of labels on two variables.check this [notebook]() to get more familiar with it.
+Like a standard bar chart, we still want to depict the count of data points in each group, but each group is now a combination of labels on two variables.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/%20Clustered%20Bar%20Charts.ipynb) to get more familiar with it.

 # Faceting

 One general visualization technique that will be useful for you to know about to handle plots of two or more variables is faceting.
 In faceting, the data is divided into disjoint subsets, most often by different levels of a categorical variable.
 For each of these subsets of the data, the same plot type is rendered on other variables.
 Faceting is a way of comparing distributions or relationships across levels of additional variables, especially when there are three or more variables of interest overall.
-While faceting is most useful in multivariate visualization, it is still valuable to introduce the technique here in our discussion of bivariate plots.check this [notebook]() to get more familiar with it.
+While faceting is most useful in multivariate visualization, it is still valuable to introduce the technique here in our discussion of bivariate plots.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Faceting.ipynb) to get more familiar with it.

+# Adapted Bar Charts

+Histograms and bar charts can be adapted for use as bivariate plots, instead of indicating count by height, indicating a mean or other statistic on a second variable.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Adapted%20Bar%20Charts.ipynb) to get more familiar with it.

+# Adapted Histograms

+Matplotlib's hist function can also be adapted so that bar heights indicate value other than a count of points through the use of the "weights" parameter.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Adapted%20Histograms.ipynb) to get more familiar with it.

+# Line Plots

+The line plot is a fairly common plot type that is used to plot the trend of one numeric variable against values of a second variable.check this [notebook](https://github.com/A2Amir/Data-Visualization-in-Data-Science-Process/blob/master/Code/Line%20Plots.ipynb) to get more familiar with it.